Palatine bone: Other animals

 In bony fish, the palatine bone consists of the perpendicular plate only, lying on the inner edge of the maxilla.
+It is often closely appressed (even fused) to the autopalatine; for this reason, it is often called the dermopalatine.
 The lower surface of the bone may bear several teeth, forming a second row behind those of the maxilla; in many cases, these are actually larger than the maxillary teeth.
 Although a similar pattern was present in primitive tetrapods, the palatine bone is reduced in most living amphibians, forming, in frogs and salamanders, only a narrow bar between the vomer and maxilla.

 Early fossil reptiles retained the arrangement seen in more primitive vertebrates, but in mammals, the lower surface of the palatine became folded over during evolution, forming the horizontal plate, and meeting in the midline of the mouth.
 This forms the rear of the hard palate, separating the oral and nasal cavities, and making it easier to breathe while eating.
 A parallel development has occurred to varying degrees in many living reptiles, reaching its greatest extent in crocodilians.
 In birds, the palatine bones remain separate, long the sides of the rear part of the upper jaw, and typically have a mobile articulation with the cranium.

 There are numerous variations amongst mammals, amphibians and other species.
 For example, the palatine bone in many amphibians such as the rough-skinned newt manifests as a distinct V-shaped structure.
 In the case of cat species, the horizontal and a vertical elements join at a 45-degree angle.